Mehmet Oz: 2022 U.S. Senate campaign

 The Republican primary was held on May 17.
 A day after the election, Oz narrowly led his main opponent David McCormick by a difference of just 0.1% of the vote, triggering a mandatory statewide recount.
 When the election was still too close to call and the mail-in ballots had not yet been counted, Trump urged Oz to declare victory.
 On May 27, before the recount started, Oz prematurely declared victory, calling himself the presumptive nominee and opposing counting certain mailed ballots.
 On June 3, Oz became the Republican nominee after McCormick conceded that the recount would not make up the deficit in votes.
 Oz was subsequently endorsed by three out of four major Republican candidates from the primary, including McCormick, with only Kathy Barnette initially declining to endorse him.
 Barnette later stated that she would vote for Oz, while still declining to explicitly endorse him.

 During the race, Oz's opponents accused him of carpetbagging, as he did not live in Pennsylvania prior to 2020.
 Oz denied these accusations, noting that he owns a home within the state.
 A representative of Oz's campaign also pushed back on the claims, stating "Dr. Oz lives in Pennsylvania, votes in Pennsylvania, and has his medical license in Pennsylvania.
 Dr. Oz grew up in the Greater Philadelphia region, less than 5 miles from the PA border.
-He went to school in Pennsylvania, met his wife and got married in Pennsylvania, and 2 of his children were born in Pennsylvania.
+He went to school in Pennsylvania, met his wife and got married in Pennsylvania, and 2 of his children were born there.
 He currently resides in Bryn Athyn, Pennsylvania, where his wife's family has lived for a hundred years."

 On August 15, a campaign video from April of Oz shopping in a grocery store went viral.
-In the video, Oz says that he is shopping for produce to make crudités (served with tequila), and says that the perceived high prices are the fault of President Joe Biden.
+In the video, Oz says he is shopping for produce to make crudités (served with tequila), and that the perceived high prices are the fault of President Joe Biden.
 The video was widely ridiculed on social media and became the subject of media coverage.
 It was filmed at a Redner's Warehouse market, which Oz mistakenly identifies as a "Wegner's".
 Oz responded to criticism over the video, noting that when creating it, "I was exhausted.
 When you're campaigning 18 hours a day, I've gotten my kids' names wrong, as well.
 I don't think that's a measure of someone's ability to lead the commonwealth."